Equidistribution of rational points and the geometric sieve for toric varieties: Applications to counting rational points with local conditions

-The goal of this subsection is to prove Theorem \ref{thm:ratptsfibration} (1) \& (2a), as an effective version of Corollary \ref{co:paucityfibra} where the base variety is any smooth projective split toric variety $X$.
-For this we fix $\widetilde{f}:\CY\to \CX$ a proper model of the morphism $f$ over $\BZ_S$ where $S$ a finite set of places containing $\BR$. \begin{proof}[Proof of Theorem \ref{thm:ratptsfibration} (1)] Let the set of primes $\CP(f)$ and the constants $c(f),l(f)\in ]0,1[$ be as in the proof of Theorem \ref{thm:locsolfibre} (1).
-For every prime $p\in\CP(f)$ corresponding to $\nu$, let the $\nu$-adic neighbourhood $\Omega_\nu\subset\CX(\BZ_\nu)$ be defined by \eqref{eq:case1}.
-Then by Theorem \ref{thm:nonarchTmeas} and Equation \eqref{eq:modelmeasurecomp}, we have
+The goal in the rest of this section is to prove Theorem \ref{thm:ratptsfibration} (1) \& (2a), as an effective version of Corollary \ref{co:paucityfibra} where the base variety is any smooth proper split toric variety $X$ over $\BQ$ with globally generated $K_X^{-1}$.
+For this we fix $\widetilde{f}:\CY\to \CX$ a proper model of the morphism $f$ over $\BZ_S$ where $S$ a finite set of places containing $\BR$. \begin{proof}[Proof of Theorem \ref{thm:ratptsfibration} (1)] Let the set of primes $\CP(f)$ and the constant $c(f)\in\mathopen ]0,1[$ be as in Theorem \ref{thm:locsolfibre} (i).
+For every prime $p\in\CP(f)$, let the open-closed subset $\Omega_p\subset\CX(\BZ_p)$ be defined by \eqref{eq:case1}.
+Then by Theorem \ref{thm:nonarchTmeas} and \eqref{eq:case2}, we have

 Hence for every $N\geqslant 1$, function $G$ \eqref{eq:GN} satisfies